-Many programs are so large that a query covering the entire scope is useless due to the size and complexity of the results.
+Many programs are so large that a query covering the entire scope is not helpful because of the size and complexity of the results.
 There are two ways to keep the scope of your analysis at a manageable size:

-- Limit the number of files to be analyzed.

-- Avoid queries that begin with List All

-- 3. Decide how you are going to build the database.
+- Limit the number of files to be analyzed. - Avoid queries that begin with List All .... - 3.
+Decide how you are going to build the database.